shiitake/repo-for-testing/README.md

 Git documentation
 [https://git-scm.com/doc](https://git-scm.com/doc)

 Hey!
-I hopve you like this new feature I made.
+I hope you like this new feature I made.